nodejs/abi-stable-node/napi_js_data.md

  in, the length of the string (in bytes) is returned
 - `[in]  bufsize`: Size of the destination buffer.
-- `[out] result`: Number of bytes copied into the buffer including the null terminateor.
+- `[out] result`: Number of bytes copied into the buffer including the null terminator.
 If the buffer size is insufficient, the string will be truncated including a null terminator.

 #### Return value